News & Press Archive

 10. Drama nurtures friendships

 By its very nature drama can create strong bonds between children as they laugh, learn and grow together week after week after week!
+Many of our past pupils are still friends with each other and several have gone on to create theatre companies together.
+We even have a facebook group for alumni to keep in touch.

 - Speech and drama improves your public speaking skills.
 Forcing yourself to speak in front of people will help you get better at it!
 Volume, enunciation, pitch, inflection – they come in handy in a professional setting.